 Newcrest is one of the largest gold companies in the world with a world class portfolio of operating mines, substantial gold reserves and a strong pipeline of growth options located primarily in the Asia pacific region.

 Newcrest dates back to 1966, when Newmont Mining Limited established an Australian subsidiary, Newmont Holdings Limited, which subsequently changed its name to Newmont Australia Limited.
 In 1990, Newmont Australia Limited acquired Australmin Holdings Ltd, subsequently merged with BHP Gold Limited and changed its name to Newcrest Mining Limited.
-Newcrest’s shares are listed on the Australian Stock Exchange (ASX), the Port Moresby Stock Exchange (POMSoX) and the Toronto Stock Exchange (TSX).
+Newcrest’s shares are listed on the Australian Stock Exchange (ASX) and the Port Moresby Stock Exchange (POMSoX).
 Newcrest has been listed on the ASX since 1987 (as Newmont Australia Limited until 1990).

 The company’s portfolio is comprised predominantly of low cost, long life mines and a strong pipeline of brownfields and greenfields exploration projects.
 Newcrest has interests in six production provinces in four countries, with a geographic focus in Australia, the Pacific region and Asia.
 With gold reserves currently representing more than 25 years of production, Newcrest is well-placed to generate strong cash margins from high quality gold assets over the long-term.